chef/chef-web-docs/chef_master/source/config_rb.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/config_rb.rst>`__

 .. warning:: The config.rb file is a replacement for the knife.rb file, starting with the chef-client 12.0 release.
 The config.rb file has identical settings and behavior to the knife.rb file.
 The chef-client will first look for the presence of the config.rb file and if it is not found, will look for the knife.rb file.
-If you are using the chef-client 11.x versions in your infrastructure, continue using the knife.rb file.

 A config.rb file is used to specify configuration details for knife.